Tinatin Dalakishvili: Career

 In the film, she was noticed by director Anna Melikian, who personally flew to meet with the young actress in Georgia.
-In the Melikian movie Star, Tina played a major role.
+She also appeared in Star.

-She has become known overseas thanks to the distribution of the English-language sci-fi/fantasy film Abigail, in which Dalakishvili plays the title role.
+Dalakishvili rose to global fame after appearing in the 2019 English-language sci-fi/fantasy film Abigail, in which Dalakishvili plays the title role.
+She has also starred in the 2023 action film Extraction 2.

 Personal life

 Since 2019, Tinatin lives with her partner Nikusha Antadze.